 We get the sorted result here.

-Reason 4: Numbers Generated with Excel RAND or RANDBETWEEN Functions
+Reason 4 – Numbers Generated with Excel RAND or RANDBETWEEN Functions

 Sometimes we generate random numbers in Excel using RAND or RANDBETWEEN functions.
 One issue lies with such numbers- whenever you perform an operation within the range of cells that have random numbers, the numbers frequently change.
-So when you try to sort such random numbers, it will give you the proper results.
+So when you try to sort such random numbers, it will not give you the proper results.

-Solution: Copy the Generated Numbers and Paste Them into the Same Place
+Solution – Copy the Generated Numbers and Paste Them into the Same Place

 - Select all the cells of the Age column.